 On either side of the chocolate ice cream place a Nabisco wafer for the forward wings of the air ship, and in the strawberry ice cream stick an upright Nabisco wafer to represent the tail piece of the machine.
 On the chocolate ice cream place a red cherry to represent a man riding in the air ship.

 Between the scoopfuls of ice cream sprinkle crushed cherries and pineapple, and top with chopped pecans and whipped cream.
-"Has sold very well to students of the University at 20 cents," writes the author of the formula. —M. C. Thurber
+"Has sold very well to students of the University at 20 cents," writes the author of the old fashioned banana split recipe. —M. C. Thurber

 On either end of a fancy plate place lettuce leaves so that the half of each protrudes over the side.
 Take an ice cream cone, carefully break it apart to simulate a "shell."